andypeng93/Pneumonia_Classification/README.md

 ```

 ├── README.md                       <- The top-level README for reviewers of this project.
-├── Heart Disease.ipynb             <- narrative documentation of analysis in jupyter notebook
+├── Image Classification.ipynb             <- narrative documentation of analysis in jupyter notebook
 ├── presentation.pdf                <- pdf version of project presentation
 └── Visualization
     └── images                          <- both sourced externally and generated from code